Bakugo90/crowdMo/README.md

-# Crowd behavior modelisation
+# Crowd Behavior Modeling
-A simple Python package (based on fluid mechanics) to model the behaviour of crowds at peak times in different situations, such as evacuating a room, moving through a crowded corridor, or managing demonstrations.

-This model takes several variables as parameters, such as the `Obstacle avoidance force (obf)size of a closed area`, the ``number of people in the area``, etc., and then generates a simulation that represents the behaviour of the crowd at the exit in an emergency situation or during rush hour.
-It also generates an ``average evacuation time`` for each individual and the ``average crowd density around obstacles.``
+Welcome to my Python package!
+I've developed a very simple, yet powerful, tool based on fluid mechanics principles to simulate crowd behavior in various scenarios.
+Whether it's evacuating a room during an emergency, navigating a crowded corridor, or managing large-scale demonstrations, our model can help you understand and predict crowd dynamics.

+## How It Works

+Our model uses several parameters to generate a realistic simulation of crowd behavior.
+These parameters include:

+- `Size of a closed area`: The total area that the crowd occupies.
+- `Number of people in the area`: The total number of individuals in the crowd.

+Based on these parameters, the model calculates the ``Steering Force (fdir)`` and ``Obstacle Avoidance Force (fobs)`` and then generates a simulation that represents crowd behaviour at peak times or in emergency situations.

+At the end of the simulation, we can also obtain the ``average evacuation time`` for each individual and the ``average crowd density around obstacles``.
+These results can be used in civil engineering or architecture to design more effective evacuation plans for public buildings, stadiums or shopping centres.

-In real life, people make individual decisions based on more complex social and psychological factors.
-That's why this model focuses only on logical and precise parameters like `Directional force (fdir)` and `Obstacle avoidance force (obf)`, rather than unpredictable factors such as fear or something else.
+Please note that this model focuses on logical and precise parameters, rather than unpredictable factors such as fear or panic.
+This is because in real life, people make decisions based on complex social and psychological factors that are difficult to quantify.

+## Visualization

-In the following overview, the large red dots are obstacles and the small yellow dots are people.
+To help you better understand the output of our model,I've included a simple visualization.
+In the image below, large red dots represent obstacles, while small yellow dots represent individuals in the crowd.

-## Simple overview

 ![preview](/screenshot.png)